United States Army Nurse Corps

 The United States Army Nurse Corps (USANC) was formally established by the U.S. Congress in 1901.
 It is one of the six medical special branches (or "corps") of officers which – along with medical enlisted soldiers – comprise the Army Medical Department (AMEDD).
 The ANC is the nursing service for the U.S. Army and provides nursing staff in support of the Department of Defense medical plans.
-The ANC is composed entirely of Registered Nurses (RNs).
+The ANC is composed entirely of Registered Nurses (RNs) and Advanced Practice Registered Nurses (APRN).

 Mission

-According to the ANC their mission is "To provide responsive, innovative, and evidence-based nursing care integrated on the Army Medicine Team to enhance readiness, preserve life and function, and promote health and wellness for all those entrusted to our care.
-Preserving the strength of our Nation by providing trusted and highly compassionate care to the most precious members of our military family—each Patient."
+The USANC states its mission is "To provide responsive, innovative, and evidence-based nursing care integrated on the Army Medicine Team to enhance readiness, preserve life and function, and promote health and wellness for all those entrusted to our care."

 Creed

-The Army Nursing Team Creed was written by Lt.
+The Army Nursing Corps Creed was written by Lt.
 Col. Leigh McGraw in December 2009:

 Qualifications

 To qualify for the Army Nurse Corps, an applicant needs a Bachelor of Science in Nursing (BSN) from an accredited program (Active and Reserve).
 AR 135-100, AR 135-101, AR 601-100, and applicable ANC circulars in the DA Circular 601-FY-X series list qualifications for entry.

 The ANC consists entirely of commissioned officers.
 Nurses who wish to serve as Army Nurses are required to hold an unrestricted Registered Nurse (RN) license prior to receiving a commission.